stevearc/barbar.nvim/README.md

 " Sets the maximum buffer name length. let bufferline.maximum_length = 30

-" If set, the letters for each buffer in buffer-pick mode will be " assigned based on their name.
-Otherwise or in case all letters are " already assigned, the behavior is to assign letters in order of " usability (see order below) let bufferline.semantic_letters = v:true

 " How fast the "time" score for a buffer decays (used for BufferOrderByTime) " This number is how long it takes for the buffer to lose half its score. let bufferline.time_decay_rate = 10

-" New buffer letters are assigned in this order.
-This order is " optimal for the qwerty keyboard layout but might need adjustement " for other layouts. let bufferline.letters =
-  \ 'asdfjkl;ghnmxcvbziowerutyqpASDFJKLGHNMXCVBZIOWERUTYQP'

 " Sets the name of unnamed buffers.
 By default format is "[Buffer X]" " where X is the buffer number.
 But only a static string is accepted here.